alphabounce/Test-Project/README.md

-#Testing Application for SF Symbols
+Testing Application for SF Symbols:

 One differnece that is noticed in the compilation is the presence/absence of a comma in the following code (present in the init construct of the SymbolView file of the package):